tafax/layerr/packages/bus/README.md

 # BUS

-**BusLayerr** is a library to create a message bus layer in your application.
+**BusLayerr** is a library to create an in-memory message bus layer in your application.
 It is completely configurable using middlewares.
 Just imagine your next message :bus:

 It uses [RxJS](https://github.com/ReactiveX/RxJS) as internal engine.
 If you are not